gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 **What is actually happening when a quantum measurement occurs?**

 This is not a philosophical nicety.
-It is a gap at the center of our most successful theory — a place where the formalism ends and confusion begins.
+It is a gap at the center of our most successful theory, a place where the formalism ends and confusion begins.